Students

 Sharing Our Truth: September 18th programming at the First Nations House of Learning

 On Sept.
 18, CTLT and other UBC units will be hosting a full day of programming at the UBC Longhouse.
-You are encouraged to drop by for however long you are able to and participate with other members of the university who will be on campus that day.
-9:00-10:00am (PNE broadcast) Welcome to the […]
+You are encouraged to drop by for however long you are […]

 Sk’aad Ga Gud ad is~Learning balance